verhaxity/ExtractOutline/README.md

 # ExtractOutline - Image Outline Extraction Tool

 ## Overview
-ExtractOutline is a lightweight web-based tool that processes an input image and returns an extracted outline of objects in the image.
+ExtractOutline is a lightweight web-based tool that processes an input image and returns a dithered extracted outline of objects in the image.
 It is designed for artists, designers, and developers who need quick and clean outlines for their projects.

 ![ExtractOutline-preview](https://github.com/user-attachments/assets/965e0da6-21cb-4bb7-946a-5719311c2bca)